 Make sure that the content you add isn't just a list of dates but engaging content so that users are drawn in and you're more likely to see improved engagement with those events.

-Yes we know!
+Yes, we know!
 It's the most deathly dull part of your school website.
 Sadly, it's also a really important one.
-Ben's recent article, School Website Policies = Yawn? talks us through why they're so important.
-He also describes practically how you can effectively manage policies on your school website.
+We have just the article for you, School Website Policies = Yawn?
+This post talks us through why they're so important.
+It also describes practically how you can effectively manage policies on your school website.
 Summer is the perfect time to get ahead on this one.

-If you've no idea where to start, here's a recent article about Social Media and Your School Website.
+If you've no idea where to start, here's an article about Social Media and Your School Website.
 You'll find everything you need to get started.
+If you want to take that one step further into social then this is the blog post for you - How Social Media can Improve Parental Engagement.

 This is the truly critical one.
-Changes were made by DfE to the ever expanding list of school website requirements.
+Changes are often made by DfE to the ever-expanding list of school website requirements.
 Summer is the time when the biggest round of changes usually come.
 Thankfully, there are things you can do to be ahead of the game.
 Here's our advice on the top steps to take: